GenericMappingTools/gmt/doc/rst/source/supplements/dbase/grdraster.rst

     will match the given text pattern with the data set description in order to determine the data set.

+.. |Add_-Rgeo| replace:: If **r** is appended, you may also specify a
+    map projection to define the shape of your region.
+The output region will be rounded off to the nearest whole grid-step in both dimensions.
 ..include:: ../../explain_-Rgeo.rst_
-    If **r** is appended, you may also specify a map projection to define the shape of your region.
-The output region will be rounded off to the nearest whole grid-step in both dimensions.

 `Optional Arguments <#toc5>`_
 -----------------------------